 Vertical gardening has become all the rage.
-This may be due to a decline of single family housing, a desire to do something different or an attempt at whimsy and the unexpected.
+This may be due to a decline of single-family housing, a desire to do something different, or an attempt at whimsy and the unexpected.
 What vertical gardening does is maximize space and utilize areas that are not traditional planting spaces, increasing the growing square footage.
 Planting on walls is only one way to garden upward, but it is a good use of an already existing structure and there are tons of ways to make it really pop.
-We have some great ideas on how to create outdoor wall gardens and give the eyes plenty of beautiful dimension upon which to rest.
+We have some great ideas on how to create outdoor wall gardens and give the eyes plenty of beautiful dimensions upon which to rest.

 Using Walls in the Garden